 - Dug into hillside for low visual impact and shelter

-- Frame of oak thinnings (spare wood) from surrounding woodland
+- A frame of oak thinnings (spare wood) from surrounding woodland

-- Reciprocal roof rafters are structurally and aesthaetically fantastic and very easy to do
+- Reciprocal roof rafters are structurally and aesthetically fantastic and very easy to do

 - Plastic sheet and mud/turf roof for low impact and ease